Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 • a worker is carrying out his or her employment duties at the time the incident occurs, or

-• a place where a worker might reasonably be expected to be carrying out such duties in the ordinary course of his or her work; and there is some reasonable link between the hazard giving rise to the death or critical injury and a realistic risk to worker safety at that workplace from any cause;
+• a place where a worker might reasonably be expected to be carrying out such duties in the ordinary course of his or her work, and there is some reasonable link between the hazard giving rise to the death or critical injury and a realistic risk to worker safety at that workplace from any cause, and

 6. if there is doubt as to whether the injury or fatality to a non-worker in the workplace is reportable, consult with Finance Services or Health and Safety.

-1. an employee may refuse to work or do particular work where the employee has reason to believe that:
+1. a worker may refuse to work or do particular work where the worker has reason to believe that:

-• any equipment, machine device or thing to be used is likely to endanger the employee or another employee;
+• any equipment, machine device, or thing to be used is likely to endanger the worker or another worker,

-• the physical condition of the workplace or part thereof in which the employee works or is to work is likely to endanger the employee;
+• the physical condition of the workplace or part thereof in which the worker works or is to work is likely to endanger the worker,

-• workplace violence is likely to endanger the employee; or
+• workplace violence is likely to endanger the worker, or

-• any equipment, machine, device or thing the employee is to use or operate, or the physical condition of the workplace or part thereof, is in contravention of the Occupational Health and Safety Act or Regulations and such contravention is likely to endanger the employee or another employee;
+• any equipment, machine, device, or thing the worker is to use or operate, or the physical condition of the workplace or part thereof, is in contravention of the Occupational Health and Safety Act or Regulations and such contravention is likely to endanger the employee or another employee;

-2. when a supervisor is made aware of a work refusal by an employee the Health and Safety office must be contacted immediately.
+2. when a supervisor is made aware of a work refusal by a worker, the Health and Safety office must be contacted immediately.
 The Health and Safety office will immediately contact the appropriate Health and Safety Committee representative(s).
-The committee representative(s) are to thoroughly investigate the employee’s work refusal and, with the supervisor, shall endeavour to resolve it.
-The employee shall remain at a safe place that is as near as reasonably possible to his or her workstation; and available to the employer or the supervisor during this initial investigation;
+The committee representative(s) are to thoroughly investigate the worker’s work refusal and, with the supervisor, shall endeavour to resolve it.
+The worker shall remain in a safe place that is as near as reasonably possible to their workstation; and available to the employer or the supervisor during this initial investigation;

-4. where the work refusal remains unresolved after the initial investigation, the Occupational Health and Safety Manager or designate must be contacted immediately in order to arrange for a Ministry of Labour Inspector to attend.
-Until this investigation is completed, the employee shall perform reasonable alternative work under the direction of the supervisor or the person in charge.
-If no such alternative work exists, the employee shall remain in a safe place that is as near as reasonably possible to his or her workstation and available to the employer or the supervisor for purposes of the investigation; and
+4. where the work refusal remains unresolved after the initial investigation, the Occupational Health and Safety Manager or designate must be contacted immediately to arrange for a Ministry of Labour Inspector to attend.
+Until this investigation is completed, the worker shall perform reasonable alternative work under the direction of the supervisor or the person in charge.
+If no such alternative work exists, the worker shall remain in a safe place that is as near as reasonably possible to his or her workstation and available to the employer or the supervisor for purposes of the investigation;

 5. teachers have a limited right to refuse.
-Ontario Regulation 857 states that a teacher, as defined in the Education Act, does not have a right to refuse unsafe work where the circumstances are such that the life, health or safety of a pupil is in imminent jeopardy.
-This means that teachers have an obligation to ensure that a student’s life, health or safety is not in imminent jeopardy before exercising their right to refuse.
+Ontario Regulation 857 states that a teacher, as defined in the Education Act, does not have a right to refuse unsafe work where the circumstances are such that the life, health, or safety of a pupil is in imminent jeopardy.
+This means that teachers have an obligation to ensure that a student’s life, health, or safety is not in imminent jeopardy before exercising their right to refuse; and

-1. the York Region District School Board has established a multi-workplace Joint Occupational Health and Safety Committee in accordance with the requirements of Section 9 (3.1) of the Occupational Health and Safety Act; and
+1. the YRDSB has established a multi-workplace Joint Occupational Health and Safety Committee in accordance with the requirements of Section 9 (3.1) of the Occupational Health and Safety Act;

-2. the structure and functions of the Joint Occupational Health and Safety Committee are contained in the committee Terms of Reference as agreed between the respective federations and unions and the York Region District School Board.
-The Ontario Occupational Health and Safety Act requires the committee structure and names of the representatives to be posted in a prominent position in all Board facilities;
+2. the structure and functions of the multi-workplace Joint Occupational Health and Safety Committee are contained in the committee Terms of Reference as agreed between the respective federations and unions and the YRDSB.
+The Ontario Occupational Health and Safety Act requires the committee structure and names of the representatives to be posted and readily accessible to workers;

-3. designated representatives from the Joint Occupational Health and Safety Committee (referred to hereafter as the inspecting representative) have the authority to inspect the workplace monthly, and have the power to identify situations that may be a source of danger or hazard to employees.
-The inspecting representative(s) can make observations and recommendations on the Workplace Inspection Report to the respective supervisor for the improvement of the health or safety of employees; and
+3. designated representatives from the multi-workplace Joint Occupational Health and Safety Committee (referred to hereafter as the inspecting representative) have the authority to inspect the workplace monthly and have the power to identify situations that may be a source of danger or hazard to workers.
+The inspecting representative(s) can make observations and recommendations on the Workplace Inspection Report to the respective supervisor for the improvement of the health or safety of workers; and

 3. Definition